 Honey Mustard Sausages(ContainsMustard, Sulphites)

-Peel and chop the sweet and white potatoes into 2cm chunks.
-Add to the boiling water and simmer until tender, 15-20 mins.
-TIP: The potatoes are ready when you can easily slip a knife through them.
+Meanwhile, peel and chop both types of potato into 2cm chunks.
+Add the potatoes to the pan of boiling water and cook until you can easily stick a knife through them, about 15 mins.
 Meanwhile, halve, peel and thinly slice the red onion.
 Heat a splash of oil in a frying pan on medium heat.
 Add the onion and cook until soft, 8-10 mins, stirring often.
 Add the balsamic vinegar and cook for 2 mins.
+Transfer half the caramelised onion to a large bowl.

-Once the potatoes are cooked, drain them in a colander set over a bowl or jug to retain the water so you can use it for the gravy.
-Return the potato to the original saucepan, add a knob of butter (if you have some) and mash until smooth.
+Halve the baby plum tomatoes, add them to the bowl with the onion.
+Stir in the pesto and a drizzle of oil.
+Once the potatoes are cooked, drain them in a colander set over a measuring jug to retain the water so you can use it for the gravy!
+Return the potatoes to the original saucepan, add a knob of butter (if you have some) and mash with a potato masher until smooth.
 Season to taste with salt and pepper, then cover with a lid to keep warm.

-Add the reserved potato water (see ingredients for amount) to the pan with the onion along with the red wine stock pot.
+Add the reserved potato water (see ingredients for amount) to the pan with the remaining onion along with the stock powder.
 TIP: If you have any red wine, add a splash at this point for extra flavour.
 Bring to the boil, then lower the heat and simmer until your gravy has reduced and thickened, 5-6 mins.
 Simply add a splash more water if it gets too thick.
 If you are feeling decadent, add a knob of butter (if you have some).

-Serve the honey mustard sausages on top of a large helping of mash, with some red onion gravy spooned over and the broccoli alongside.
+Once cooked, slice up four of the sausages using a knife and fork (careful, they will be hot!) and stir into the bowl of rice.
+Divide between two containers, cover then refrigerate overnight, ready for lunch the next day!
+Serve the remaining honey mustard sausages on top of a large helping of mash, with some red onion gravy spooned over and the tenderstem® alongside.
+Enjoy!